Uranus: The Planet on a Very Tilted Axis

 Geologically complex, Miranda contains the single tallest cliff known to mankind.
 Dubbed "Verona Rupes," it has an estimated height of 12.4 miles (20 kilometers).
 If a clumsy human were to fall off the peak, scientists think he or she would plummet for 12 minutes straight before hitting the ground.

-Other satellites of note include Sycorax and Caliban.
-While most of Uranus's moons spin in the same direction as the planet does, these two revolve the other way.
+Other moons orbiting Uranus include Sycorax and Caliban.
+While most of Uranus' moons spin in the same direction as the planet does, these two revolve the other way.
 Scientists think they were once independent objects that the ice giant's gravity ensnared.
 By the way, Caliban is another "Tempest" character — and Sycorax was said to be his mother.

 From its weird rings to its puzzling climate, Uranus has found plenty of ways to surprise us.
 Only time will tell what further mysteries the planet holds.
 To steal a line from "Hamlet," "There are more things in Heaven and Earth, Horatio, than are dreamt of in your philosophy."